tpoechtrager/osxcross/README.md

 If you want to build GCC as well, then you can do this by running `./build_gcc.sh`.
 But before you do this, make sure you have got the GCC build depedencies installed on your system,
-on debian like systems you can run `apt-get install mpc-dev mpfr-dev gmp-dev` to install them.
+on debian like systems you can run `apt-get install libmpc-dev libmpfr-dev libgmp-dev` to install them.

 ### SDK DOWNLOAD LINKS: ###